Thomson Nature Park

 The shortest trail of the lot, the Langur Trail gets its name from the Raffles’ Banded Langur – a vulnerable primate species that is often confused with the long-tailed macaque.
 Fun fact: the park acts as a conservation site for this rare monkey.
 It’s said that there are only 60 of these elusive monkeys that roam around nowadays, so consider yourself lucky if you spot one.

 Singapore was teeming with Langurs back in the 1920s.

 Image credit: Wildlife Reserves Singapore

 Pro tip: Look out for aerial bridges across the forest canopies to have better odds of sighting the Langur.
-Built from rope, these connectors were specially constructed to facilitate movement of tree-dwelling animals like the Langur, so you may very well see one cross before your eyes!
+Built from rope, these connectors were specially constructed to facilitate the movement of tree-dwelling animals like the Langur, so you may very well see one cross before your eyes.